laurelherting/lmh-headspace/AWS/services.md

 * RDS Automated backups stored here
 * Use bucket policies to make entire S3 buckets public
 * Can use S3 to host STATIC websites
-  * ex.
-As html
+  * ie. As html
   * Websites that require database connections such as Wordpress etc can’t be hosted on S3

 ### S3 Tiers
-1. S3
+* S3
-Durable, immediately available, frequently accessed
+  * Durable, immediately available, frequently accessed
-2. S3 - IA
+* S3 - IA
-Durable, immediately available, infrequently accessed
+  * Durable, immediately available, infrequently accessed
+  * Lowest object availability rating
-3. S3 One Zone - IA
+* S3 One Zone - IA
-Even cheaper than IA, but only in 1 availability zone
+  * Even cheaper than IA, but only in 1 availability zone
-4. Glacier
+* Glacier
-Achieved data, where you can wait 3-5 hours before accessing
+  * Achieved data, where you can wait 3-5 hours before accessing

 ### Key fundamentals of S3
 Key (name of object)